ibm-cloud-docs/vmwaresolutions/vmonic/ha-dr.md

 The RTO and RPO of your high availability and disaster recovery solution depends on your chosen solution.

 The only way to achieve zero RPO is to use application and database-level synchronous replication, or to use a storage subsystem implementing synchronous replication (for example, NFS storage within the same zone, vSAN storage within a single zone, or stretched vSAN storage between two zones).
-All other solutions that integrate with the VMware hypervisor APIs (for example, Veeam CDP and Zerto Replication) will have small but nonzero RPO.
+All other solutions that integrate with the VMware hypervisor APIs (for example, Veeam CDP and {{site.data.keyword.hpe-zerto}} Replication) will have small but nonzero RPO.

 The lowest RTO is obtained with active-active application deployments on multiple hosts or zones, with a load balancer or global load balancer (GLB) configured in front of them.
-Solutions that rely on restart of a VM (for example, vSphere HA) or on declaration of a disaster followed by restart of an entire workload (for example, Veeam CDP or Zerto Replication) will have longer RTO.
+Solutions that rely on restart of a VM (for example, vSphere HA) or on declaration of a disaster followed by restart of an entire workload (for example, Veeam CDP or Zerto Software Replication) will have longer RTO.

 ## Change management
 {: #change-management}